jsloan-pub/go-reminders/README.md

 A working MySQL server can be used for the backing service.
 The microservice requires rights to create and drop databases, as well as normal CRUD on tables.

+To start a mysql server in kubernetes, you can use the sample deployment [values.yml](deployments/mysql/values.yml) for helm by doing the following:

+    cd .../deployments/mysql
+    helm install --namespace=go-reminders -n go-remiders-mysql -f value.yml stable/mysql

+This is, in fact, the expected setup when using the [Concourse pipelines](build/ci/concourse).

 ##### MemDB Backing Service
 A memory only backing can be used for testing or demonstrative purposes.
 The